 Although introverts make up 30-50 percent of the population, the introvert’s way is not everyone’s way.
-Introverts prefer calm, low-key environments, and we actually enjoy spending time alone.
+Introversion is defined as a preference for calm, low-key environments — and we actually enjoy spending time alone.
 Often quiet and reflective, we tend to think before we speak and seek meaning in all we do.
-A few close friends is usually all we need to feel socially fulfilled; we don’t chase fame and popularity.
+A few close friends are usually all we need to feel socially fulfilled; we don’t chase fame and popularity.

 Because the introvert’s way is not everyone’s way, there are a lot of things that don’t make sense to us introverts.
 Here are seven of those things.
 These things may not be true of every introvert, but these topics came up frequently when I interviewed introverts for my book, The Secret Lives of Introverts.

 1. People who think being alone is boring.

 We all know someone who can’t stand being alone.
 Their nights and weekends are packed with social plans.
 At work, they’re rarely found at their desk, because they’re almost always hovering over someone else’s, chatting.
 These people call their friends when they’re driving alone in their car, and even grocery shopping in a crowded store seems too solitary, so they drag their roommate with them.
 For these oh-so-social butterflies, being alone for an afternoon is the ultimate punishment.

 For introverts, it’s the opposite.
 Being surrounded by people 24/7 is the very definition of hell on earth.
 It’s not that we hate people; rather, due to our biology, we need downtime in order to create the energy we need to “show up” for our relationships, jobs, and other commitments.
 It simply does not compute when people say that being alone is boring.